titumozammel/human-energy-economics/README.md

 ---

-# The Three Laws of Human Energy Economics
+## The Three Laws of Human Energy Economics

-### 1. The Primacy of Human Energy
+1. **The Primacy of Human Energy**

-> **Human Energy is the primary organizational resource through which all other organizational resources create value.**
+   Human Energy is the primary organizational resource through which all other organizational resources create value.

-### 2. The Law of Operational Noise
+2. **The Law of Operational Noise**

-> **Operational Noise is the hidden organizational tax that consumes Human Energy without creating proportional business value.**
+   Operational Noise is the hidden organizational tax that consumes Human Energy without creating proportional business value.

-### 3. The Law of Human Energy Recovery
+3. **The Law of Human Energy Recovery**

-> **Recovering Human Energy expands Execution Capacity, enabling Sustainable Business Value.**
+   Recovering Human Energy expands Execution Capacity, enabling Sustainable Business Value.

 ---

-# Human Energy Value Chain
+## Human Energy Value Chain

 **How does Human Energy create Sustainable Business Value?**